beardedboy/Grid/README.md

 ###Offsetting

-Additional classes can be added to a column to allow that column to be offset from the left of the screen by the specified increment.
+Additional classes can be added to a column to allow that column to be offset from the left of its container by the specified increment.

-In the example below, a col-6-12 would extend to 50% the width of the row it's in and would usually begin on the left side of its container.
-However an offset class of 3-12 has been added, effectively shifting the columns right by 25%, resulting in a centrally positioned column.
+In the example below, a col-6-12 would extend to 50% the width of the container it's in and would usually begin on the left most side of its parent.
+However an offset class of 3-12 has been added, effectively shifting the columns right by 25% ( which is applied as a 'margin-left' value in the CSS ), resulting in a centrally positioned column.

 ######Example